-- Home --

 E001

-Horses that need a little motivation are managed with a “bat,” a short stick with a flapper or padded end . . . that, except for its length, can be mistaken for a crop -- or with a quirt, which is a whip of a different color entirely!
+Horses that need a little motivation are managed with a “Bat,” a short stick with a flapper or padded end that, except for its length, can be mistaken for a Crop -- or with a Quirt, which is a whip of a different story entirely!